-- If your climate experiences freezing temperatures in the winter – adjust your water level four to six inches below the skimmer and tile.
+- Adjust your water level four to six inches below the skimmer (vinyl-lined) or tile line (plaster).

 - Drain pool lines and add antifreeze.

 - Drain your filter, blow out the plumbing lines and remove all freeze plugs.

 - Turn off all power breakers.

-- Turn off all unused equipment and cover to protect from snow and ice damage.
+- Turn off all unused equipment to protect from snow and ice damage.

 - If needed, remove unused hoses.
 Store hoses and Air Flow Meters in a safe, secure place.